Student Records

 A basic HTML table for displaying data.
 It includes a header <thead>

-to define column titles and a body <tbody>
+to define column titles and a body <tbody> for the data rows.

-Each table row <tr>
+Each table row <tr> contains data <td> for each table column.

 The table header titles are defined the same way.